 How does bioavailability translate to a vegetarian diet?

-Step 2 is to get the max nutritional benefit possible out of each meal or snack.
+Therefore, your goal is to get the max nutritional benefit possible out of each meal or snack.

 Here are some ideas how you can do this:

 - Next time you make a kale salad, massage the kale to break down its walls.
 Lightly salt the kale and add a drizzle of olive oil, no more than ½ teaspoon, and massage it with your fingers, as in this delicata squash and kale salad.
 Chopping and mincing the leaves accomplishes the same thing, so add some kale or spinach (another leafy green with thick cellular walls) to your next smoothie.
 Here's a link to one of my favorites - a strawberry and spinach smoothie.